zkxs/MoonoMod/README.md

 ## Bug Fixes

+All bug fixes are enabled by default.
+They can be manually disabled via the configuration (which again, can be edited in-game using [BepInEx.ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager)).
+Additionaly, the bug fixes have some safety checks to try and detect if future versions of Lunacid are incompatible with my bug fixes.
+If these checks fail, the bug fixes will automatically disable and vanilla behavior will be used instead.

 - **Fix All-Spell Check**: Fixes the check that calculates if you have all spells.
 In vanilla, it counts spells that aren't normally obtainable, such as the Jingle Bells and !DEVMODE spells.
 The bug means you might pass the all spell check when you're still missing spells.
 Because this mod makes the Jingle Bells spell trivial to obtain, the bug becomes a much larger issue than it'd normally be.
+- **Fix All-Weapon Check**: Fixes the check that calculates if you have all weapons.
+In vanilla, the check breaks if the Shadow/Shining blade has nonzero weapon XP.

 ## License